acdh-oeaw/frischmuth-frontend/readme.md

-# app template
+# frischmuth frontend

-template repository for nuxt 3 apps.
+the frontend for the frischmuth project.

 ## how to run